 I couldn’t coach my clients effectively and also run the practice efficiently at the same time.
 I was still working full time because life in Vancouver wasn’t cheap and though I was getting more successful as a coach, I still couldn’t afford to hire someone full time yet because of of business investments such as marketing and online booking tools.

-Once I started outsourcing things like digital marketing and sought help from the occasional virtual assistant (thank you Time Ferris for the 4-Hour Work Week), I had energy and time to think and innovate.
+Once I started outsourcing things like digital marketing and sought help from the occasional virtual assistant (thank you Time Ferris for the 4-Hour Work Week - great advice!), I had energy and time to think and innovate.

 Enter new sustainable strategy: Group Coaching:

-Though group coaching was a technical success and the energy it took to coach the groups wasn’t too demanding, managing 12 people (only 2 Groups) was extremely difficult to do - and I had planned for 7 groups!
-I couldn’t juggle all the different people who literally paid for my time and energy, contacting me at all times of the day with questions.
+Though group coaching was a technical success and the energy it took to coach the groups wasn’t too demanding, managing the 12 people (only 2 Groups) was extremely difficult to do -I had planned for 7 groups!- I couldn’t juggle all the different people who had literally paid for my time and energy, contacting me at all times of the day with questions.
 Furthermore, I wasn’t happy being that available to that many people, especially if it meant taking time out of my life and leaving me with less energy to work with my solo clients, who I loved working with. - I was however, able to go part-time at my 9-5

 So new sustainable strategy: Online Coaching

-Marketing online services made my schedule more flexible, as I started working with international clients in different time zones. - Since I’m up all night anyway because I’m so overworked and thus overthinking, it made sense to fit clients around me and my current lifestyle. + I was able to quit my Job!
+Marketing online services made my schedule more flexible, as I started working with international clients again in different time zones. - Since I’m up all night anyway because I was so overworked and thus overthinking, it made sense to fit clients around me and my current lifestyle. + I was able to quit my Job!

 Things we’re going great, but I ended up filling up my schedule and saying yes to every client who found their way into my inbox.
 Still overwhelmed and overworked, it was time for a new strategy because there was no way I could continue at this pace forever.